Healthcare Mapped

 Tags:

-Healthcare systems differ all over the world, with some providing high-quality services for free, and others causing people to quickly rack up thousands in medical bills.
-So, does paying for healthcare mean that you are guaranteed a better service, or are free healthcare systems just as reliable?
+Healthcare systems differ globally, with some offering high-quality services for free while others can lead to significant medical bills.
+But does paying for healthcare guarantee better service, or are free systems just as reliable?

 Here at Radar Healthcare, we are committed to supporting healthcare providers with bespoke access to our pioneering software that’s designed to save valuable time by automating arduous administrative tasks, as well as quality and compliance processes.
-Our ultimate goal is focused on giving those working in the health industry time back to improve both patient safety and overall healthcare systems, and we are also passionate about creating a culture of learning and improvement, rather than blame.
+Our goal is to give those working in the health industry time back to improve patient safety and overall healthcare systems, and we are also passionate about creating a culture of learning and improvement, rather than blame.

 With this in mind, we have taken a seed list of the 33 developed countries, and using the available information in each nation, have considered factors such as quality of healthcare, annual yearly salaries, number of hospitals, and the total number of healthcare costs per year.